BioBoost/object-oriented-programming-using-java/all_about_objects/readme.md

 Sounds like a complex question, but the answer is actually really simple.
 Humans already tend to **think in terms of objects**, without taking to much effort.
 Students already know about objects, even if they don't realize it.

+Actually **all things around us can be considered objects**: a chair, a table, an electricity outlet, a window, a student, a teacher, ... but also more abstract things such as air, wind, sunrays, ...
+When thinking in terms of objects in software design we will find such things as an email, a browser, a text message, a file, a mouse, an icon on your desktop, ...
+All these things can be objects.
+These objects are comprised of two important things: properties and actions.

 If you are reading this in a classroom, than take a look around you.
 Try to focus on a person in the room and identify some properties of this person.
 Some examples could be his/her:

 * name